Areas of practice

 In addition to her work as a counsellor, Shahla conducted research on the impact of the creative language in psychotherapy with adults and adolescents.
 She also has researched and published an article on the validity of language assessment in children who are deaf and hard of hearing.

 Shahla provides counselling in both English and Farsi.
-Her offices is conveniently located in North Burnaby, and Central Vancouver.
+Her associates provide counselling in Cantonese; Her offices is conveniently located in North Burnaby.
 This location is easily accessible via public transit.